Get Approved for up to $35,000 in 3 minutes

 The Average Property Tax Rate

-Property taxes in Canada can range anywhere from .5% to 2.5%, depending on the municipality.
+Property taxes in Canada can range anywhere from .5% to 2.5%, depending on the municipality and any rate adjustments made.
 That said, though, the property taxes for a lot of major cities sit anywhere between .5% and 1.3%.
 These cities also happen to have some of the highest housing costs in Canada.

 Property Taxes and Foreigners